 1. Data Privacy and Security

 Providing data securely while also protecting users’ privacy is very important.
 Many multimodal AI systems often need to access sensitive information such as text, images, or sound.
-Organizations should develop strong data protection strategies and follow the required data privacy laws.
+Organizations should develop robust data protection strategies and comply with applicable data privacy laws.

 2. Bias and Fairness

-As with most AI models, including multimodal systems, they have the potential to reinforce or increase the existing biases found in the data they are built on.
+As with most AI models, including multimodal systems, they have the potential to reinforce or amplify the biases in the data on which they are trained.
 This is also common in multitargeted models.
-It is critical to consult and try to reduce such biases to promote equity and fairness in all AI-related decisions and output.
+It is critical to consult and try to reduce such biases to promote equity and fairness in all AI-related decisions and outputs.

 3. Transparency and Accountability

 Accountability requires clarity on the decision-making process and data processing in multimodal AI systems.
-Transparent communication regarding the systems used by the algorithms and the rationale behind the decisions made helps nurture confidence and promotes a review of the artificial intelligence systems developed.
+Transparent communication about the algorithms’ systems and the rationale behind their decisions helps build confidence and encourages review of the artificial intelligence systems developed.

 4. Informed Consent

 People should know the activities that will follow data collection and how the data will be used, which is what consenting means.
-Comprehending how consent is ’embedded’ is important, considering the heterogeneity of data use, among other factors.
+Understanding how consent is ’embedded’ is important, given the heterogeneity of data use and other factors.

 5. Impact on Employment

-Job loss concerns arise as the impact of multimodal technologies will ultimately take away people’s roles in organizations, and some of these tasks will be lost.
+Job-loss concerns arise as the impact of multimodal technologies will ultimately take away people’s roles in organizations, and some of those roles will be lost.

 AI TRiSM: The Essential Framework for Trust, Risk, And Security In AI